mayur2707designer/blog/Best App Design Practices 2020 and Images for All The Blogs.md

 #### 7. Dark Mode
 Dark mode is very important now days to take care of your eyes.
 As you can see every app is coming in dark mode which shows that people like black & eye friendly interface to get interact.

+### Conclusion
+#### So the conclusion is today’s mobile app design trends are all about providing the best user-oriented solution in terms of user need with trending designs & technology.
+Make your design strategy by place your customer in focus to build trust and confidence in your product.